A guide to our website licensing

 • Lesson videos are not available for download, recording or reproduction for any reason.

 The use of Collection 1 lesson content is restricted to non-commercial, educational purposes only.
-You may not use this lesson content commercially in any way.
+You may not commercially exploit this lesson content in any way.

 Teachers and pupils